CommitToTheBit/committothebit.github.io/_posts/2026-01-13-lto-neq-pgo.md

 ## Link-Time Optimisations (LTO)

 Congratulations, you've now read your first IR!
-Granted, if you're not a compiler engineer,

-This post is still about link-time optimisations, I promise.
+Granted, if you're not a compiler engineer, it's probably not a language you'll ever need to be fluent in.
+It'll be one of the more niche tools in a programmer's toolbox, nevertheless worth dusting off when you need to understand how an extra flag is changing your code.

-Of course, this is a blog about linking, so continuing this example we need a second source to link `foobar.cpp` to.
+Because this is still a blog about link-time optimisation, I promise.
+But to talk about linking, we still need a second source to link `foobar.cpp` to.
 ```c++
 #include "foobar.h"
 #include <stdio.h>